 Once your environment is ready, please continue to install our Sanity-Transifex plugin.

-In your studio folder, run
+In your project folder, run

 npm install sanity-plugin-transifex